jspm/jspm.org/docs/guide.md

 Where `test.js` and `importmap.json` are exactly as we [created in the previous section](#browser-modules-with-import-maps).

-The shim uses a very fast tokenizer to resolve the modules, while still using the native ES module loader that is supported in 85% of browsers, providing the unbuilt native modules development workflows in all major browsers.
+The shim uses a very fast tokenizer to inline the import map resolutions into the module imports, while still using the native ES module loader that is supported in 85% of browsers, providing the unbuilt native modules development workflows in all major browsers.

 > There is also no need to use the `--flat-scopes` or `--map-base` flags when running `jspm map` with the es-module-shims shim, which were only needed previously to ensure Chrome compatibility.